 Awards and Honors

-Lastly, list your awards and honors in the final section.
-Include other scholarships that you have already won.
+List your awards and honors in the last section.

 Format your resume